felixlopz/hubrise-test-task/content/apps/lightspeed-restaurant/faqs/en/create-ref-codes.md

 position: 5
 layout: documentation
 meta:
-  title: Create Ref Codes | Lightspeed Restaurant (K Series) | HubRise
+  title: Create Ref Codes | Lightspeed Restaurant | HubRise
-  description: Instructions to create Lightspeed Restaurant (K Series) ref codes needed for your EPOS to work with other connected apps, like online ordering platforms.
+  description: Instructions to create Lightspeed Restaurant ref codes needed for your EPOS to work with other connected apps, like online ordering platforms.
 ---

-If you connect iKentoo to delivery platforms such as Deliveroo, Uber Eats, and Just Eat, or to other online ordering solutions, you need to create special service types, payments, charges, and discounts for every platform you support.
+If you connect Lightspeed Restaurant to delivery platforms such as Deliveroo, Uber Eats, and Just Eat, or to other online ordering solutions, you need to create special service types, payments, charges, and discounts for every platform you support.
-To simplify troubleshooting, we recommend that you use the specific codes provided in the page [Food ordering platforms](/apps/ikentoo-lightspeed/food-ordering-platforms).
+To simplify troubleshooting, we recommend that you use the specific codes provided in the page [Food ordering platforms](/apps/lightspeed-restaurant/food-ordering-platforms).

 To create the ref codes in your Lightspeed account, you have these two options: